 Poa annua grass germinates in the late fall or early spring, so timing of poa annua control is critical to being able to effectively control it.

 Most people choose to control poa annua with a pre-emergent herbicide.
 This is an herbicide that will prevent the poa annua seeds from germinating.
 For effective poa annua control, apply a pre-emergent herbicide in early fall and again in early spring.
 This will keep the poa annua seeds from sprouting.
 But keep in mind that poa annua seeds are tough and can survive many seasons without germinating.
 This method will work towards reducing poa annua in the lawn over time.
 You will need to treat your lawn for many seasons in order to rid it completely of this weed.

 There are some herbicides that will selectively kill poa annua in lawns, but they can only be applied by certified professionals.
-Round-up or boiling will also kill poa annua, but these methods will also kill any other plants that they come in contact with, so these methods should only be used in areas where you wish to kill plants on a wholesale basis.
+Round-up or boiling water will also kill poa annua, but these methods will also kill any other plants that they come in contact with, so these methods should only be used in areas where you wish to kill plants on a wholesale basis.